 Landlines in the Netherlands

-KPN Telecom provides all fixed landline telephones in the Netherlands.
-Expats have to subscribe for at least a year and provide identification, proof of address and their residence permit.
+KPN provides all fixed landline telephones in the Netherlands.
+Expats generally must subscribe for at least a year and provide identification, proof of address and their residence permit.
 Other options might include putting down a deposit, which will be refunded after making regular payments for a specified period of time.